gkazunii/IgTensors/README.md

 ### Low-body tensor completion

+Based on many-body approximation and $em$-algorithm, we can estimate the missing values in a given tensor $P$.
+Let B be the model manifold and define the data manifold $\mathcal{D} ≡ \{ P \mid P_\Omega = T_\Omega \}$.
+The $em$ algorithm optimizes the KL divergence between two manifolds $B$ and $D$.
+When we define the model manifold B by low-rank tensors, the manifold B is not flat, and then, each projection onto B will be non-convex.
+On the other hand, when we form the model manifold B by low-body tensors or interaction-reduced tensors, it will be flat, and each projection onto B will be convex.
+We note that we still have initial value dependency.

 ## Legendre decomposition

 Legendre decomposition is a generalization of many-body approximation.
 The binary tensor specifies which θ is to be fixed at 0.
 The size of this binary tensor is equal to the input tensor.